TobiasBengtsson-analys/Swedish-banking-sector-analysis-2015-2025/README.md

 ## Limitations

-The analysis is strictly descriptive and does not imply causal macro-econometric relationships.
+- The analysis is strictly descriptive and does not imply causal macro-econometric relationships.

-Ratios are simplified aggregations of complex consolidated bank balance sheets.
+- Ratios are simplified aggregations of complex consolidated bank balance sheets.

-SCB's broad definition of In-/upplåning combines domestic household deposits with corporate and financial counterparty liabilities, which prevents a isolated breakdown of pure retail deposit sticky-floats.
+- SCB's broad definition of In-/upplåning combines domestic household deposits with corporate and financial counterparty liabilities, which prevents a isolated breakdown of pure retail deposit sticky-floats.

-Repository Structure
+## Repository Structure
-Plaintext

 ├── data/              # Raw SCB input and intermediate processed .csv files ├── figures/           # Output directory for generated high-resolution plots ├── report/            # LaTeX source code and the compiled formal PDF report